pietervdvn/MapComplete/Docs/Layers/bike_shop.md

-The question is  Are there tools here to repair your own bike?
+The question is  *Are there tools here to repair your own bike?*

-  - This shop offers tools for DIY repair  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:diy' target='_blank'>service:bicycle:diy</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:diy%3Dyes' target='_blank'>yes</a>`
+  - *This shop offers tools for DIY repair*  corresponds with  `service:bicycle:diy=yes`
-  - This shop doesn't offer tools for DIY repair  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:diy' target='_blank'>service:bicycle:diy</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:diy%3Dno' target='_blank'>no</a>`
+  - *This shop doesn't offer tools for DIY repair*  corresponds with  `service:bicycle:diy=no`
-  - Tools for DIY repair are only available if you bought/hire the bike in the shop  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:diy' target='_blank'>service:bicycle:diy</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:diy%3Donly_sold' target='_blank'>only_sold</a>`
+  - *Tools for DIY repair are only available if you bought/hire the bike in the shop*  corresponds with  `service:bicycle:diy=only_sold`